 This easy crockpot pulled BBQ chicken takes about 5 minutes to prep, and then your dinner work is done!
-Just toss BBQ sauce + chicken breasts into your slow cooker, leave it for a few hours, come back to shred the chicken, and serve.
+Serve with roasted sweet potatoes or your favorite Southern sides.

 As I’m typing this, the snow is coming DOWN outside.
 For those of you who aren’t from the South, everything shuts down when it snows, which means there’s no class today..and probably tomorrow…and maybe the next day.
 One of my best memories from my freshman year at UNC was sledding down a big hill near our dorms on mattresses at 2 am when it started snowing.
 People were using laundry baskets, open pizza boxes…anything they could find!